-Logistics and support: For the on-site component, lectures and experimental sessions will be at the Homi Bhabha Centre for Science Education (HBCSE) in Mumbai.
+Logistics and support: Lectures and experimental sessions will be held at the Homi Bhabha Centre for Science Education (HBCSE) in Mumbai.
 All participants will be reimbursed travel expenses (AC 3-tier train or road travel as per norms).
-Accommodation and meals will be provided at the HBCSE campus for the duration of the on-site component.
+Accommodation and meals will be provided at the HBCSE campus for the duration of the programme.

 Structure of the programme

-The online component will have three courses, which will typically consist of lectures in the morning, and tutorials in the afternoon.
+The programme will have about six courses, which will typically consist of lectures in the morning, and tutorials in the afternoon.
 Students may be divided into smaller groups during the tutorials.
-The highlight of the on-site component will be a course on experimental physics, where students will be exposed to advanced experimental techniques and encouraged to perform innovative experiments.
-There will be opportunities for visits to research laboratories at TIFR, Colaba.
-In addition, there will be interactive sessions on computational techniques and problem-solving.
+In the experimental physics course, students will be exposed to advanced experimental techniques and encouraged to perform innovative experiments.
+In addition, there will be interactive sessions on problem-solving.
+There will be opportunities for visits to research laboratories at TIFR, Colaba and GMRT, Pune.

 While some of the courses will focus on strengthening basic understanding of physics essentials, most of the courses will be on topics that may not be normally covered in M.Sc. classes in a University.
 Even when the topics may be common, the elements of research or unique perspectives of active researchers will be essential parts of the courses.
 The courses are expected to lead to a review of current research in the area towards the end.